columbiadb/columbiadb.github.io/projects.md

 #### Proposal Presentations (Due: 1/24-2/7)

-At the beginning of the 2nd to 4th lectures, each group will give a 5 minute presentation about their proposed project to the class.
-The proposal should contain:
+At the beginning of the 2nd to 4th lectures, each group will give a **5 minute presentation** about their proposed project to the class.
+The presentation should contain:

 * Project idea and hypotheses
 * What work must be done and how it will be diveded amongst the team